jewel/clearskies/protocol/core.md

 Note: Too increase efficiency, software may cache the correct file listing for each known peer so that it does not need to be redetermined on subsequent connections.

+[1]: If, somehow, the 64-bit manifest version number overflows, a new peer_id must be generated.
+Since the version number only need to be incremented by one when a file changes, this is not a terribly likely scenario.

 Retrieving files